yoshi1212/ep-svd-llm/README.md

 This tutorial compares `svd_llm` and `ep_svd_llm` on TinyLlama at ratios `0.2, 0.4, 0.6, 0.8` and stores PPL results as JSON.

+The tutorial uses `--no-save`, so the compressed layers remain in `LowRankLinear` form during evaluation and no Hugging Face checkpoint is written.

 ### Compress a model

 ```bash